Domino-Blockchain/domichain/docs/src/integrations/exchange.md

 ## Supporting the SPL Token Standard

-[SPL Token](https://spl.solana.com/token) is the standard for wrapped/synthetic token creation and exchange on the Solana blockchain.
+[SPL Token](https://spl.solana.com/token) is the standard for wrapped/synthetic token creation and exchange on the Domichain blockchain.

 The SPL Token workflow is similar to that of native SOL tokens, but there are a few differences which will be discussed in this section.